neoncortex/bashed/README.md

 ### How it works:
 #### Inserting:
-To insert a file, use the editdbinsert function.
+To insert a file, use the editdbinsert, or edbi, for short.
 For example:

 ````
 editdbinsert /path/to/file tag1,tag2
 ````

 #### Deleting:
-To delete a file from the database, use editdbdelete:
+To delete a file from the database, use editdbdelete, or edbd, for short:

 ````
 editdbdelete /path/to/file
 ````

 #### Moving:
-To move a file on the database, use editdbmove:
+To move a file on the database, use editdbmove, or edbm, for short:

 ````
 editdbmove /path/to/file /new/path/to/dir